Mikoyan-Gurevich MiG-15: Military designations

-Samolet SD, improved single-seat fighter version powered by a Klimov VK-1 and with enlarged air brakes.
+(МиГ-15бис) Samolyot SD, improved single-seat fighter version powered by a Klimov VK-1 and with enlarged air brakes.
 Changes made during production include the replacement of the NS-23 autocannons with the NR-23, the addition of an OSP-48 instrument landing system, and a revised canopy to improve view.
 Aircraft produced at the Gorky factory were given the product code Izdeliye 53, while aircraft produced at the Kuybyshev factory were Izdeliye 55 (same as the MiG-15bisR).